Michelle-Del-Carretto/LSHTM_HEAT_APGAR_CIDACS-CLIMA/README.md

 This script executes the case-crossover models for subgroups.
 7. *GIT_GIDACS_Quasi_poisson.R*
 This script executes the conditional quasi-Poisson equivalent of the case-crossover model.
+8. *GIT_GIDACS_mixed-risk.R*
+ Executes the case-crossover model on a larger sample (mixed-risk births).

 Declaration
 ----------